STELARA- ustekinumab injection, solution

 General information about the safe and effective use of STELARA.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use STELARA for a condition for which it was not prescribed.
 Do not give STELARA to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your doctor or pharmacist for information about STELARA that was written for health professionals.
+You can ask your pharmacist or healthcare provider for information about STELARA that was written for health professionals.

 What are the ingredients in STELARA?